Overview

 Custom JavaScript Extension

 The ARC JavaScript engine exposes the ability to extend the built-in objects with user-defined custom objects.
 These custom objects can be either methods, variables, or entire classes.
-There is an example of doing this in the Create Robot Skill manual.
+An example of doing this is in the Create Robot Skill manual.
 Access it by Clicking Here.